kubernetes-sigs/external-dns/docs/tutorials/aws.md

 Connect your `kubectl` client to the cluster you want to test ExternalDNS with.
 Then apply one of the following manifests file to deploy ExternalDNS.
 You can check if your cluster has RBAC by `kubectl api-versions | grep rbac.authorization.k8s.io`.

+For clusters with RBAC enabled, be sure to choose the correct `namespace`.

 ### Manifest (for clusters without RBAC enabled)
 ```yaml